Ricsasa/salesloft-eval/README.md

 - Jest and Enzyme for testing and rendering
 ---
 ## Running Project
-- Make you you have Docker up and running.
+- Make sure you have Docker up and running.
 - Add the env var for API Key with the command ```export API_KEY=<API_KEY>```.
 - First time executions, run the command ```docker-compose build```.
 - Command ```docker-compose up``` to start the project.